 Read on if you are ready to start making your own MRE survival food!

 Dehydrating versus Freeze-Drying

-As I talked about in my post about types of survival foods, freeze dried foods are great for survival.
-The process keeps the nutrients intact, and freeze dried foods usually taste really good.
-The only issue with them is that freeze dried foods don’t shrink, so they do take up a bit of space.
+Freeze-dried foods are great for survival.
+The process keeps the nutrients intact, and freeze-dried foods usually taste delicious.
+Their only issue is that freeze-dried foods don’t shrink, so they take up a bit of space.

 Supplies for Making Your Own MREs: